rduvalh/QuantEcon.py/README.md

 # QuantEcon.py

-A high performance, open source Python code library for economics
+This is my clone of : A high performance, open source Python code library for economics

 ```python
   from quantecon.markov import DiscreteDP